edo0xff/ErinaBot/README.rst

 I know there is a lot of bots for discord that do a lot of nice stuff but I want a bot who I can talk naturally so thats why I'm developing this.

 First of all I'm not using neural networks for Natural Language Processing yet because I'm still developing a good architecture that works acceptable.
 Instead of Neural Networks Erina just calculates the `Levenshtein distance <https://dzone.com/articles/the-levenshtein-algorithm-1>`_ between the input message and its related intention phrases, then chooses the intention with the lowest distance.
-And that is.
+And that's it.
 It is very simple but it works.

 This bot works with two important concepts: *intentions* and *dialogs*, the first ones refers to actions that the bot can execute like *play_music*, *send_meme* and we define this intentions in a file called *intentions.yml* (so you must be familiarized with yaml syntax) like this: